joriling/front-end-code-challenge/README.md

 yarn start
 ```

-The api will start running at `http://localhost:3000`.
+The front-end will start running at `http://localhost:3000`.

 ## For improvements